Noah Taguta Biography: Wives, Relationship with Zanu-PF, Death -Pindula, Local Knowledge

 Wives

-It has been said that Taguta has over 100 wives, some of them under legal age of marriage in Zimbabwe.[1]
+It was said that Taguta had over 100 wives, some of them under the legal age of marriage in Zimbabwe.[1]
+However when he died, Noah Taguta's son said his father had 25 wives and 120 children.[2]

 Children